 Saturday at 9 a.m. - Farmers Market, Breakfast and Mimosas

 Swing by the Farmer’s Market in Old Town Scottsdale (open October to June) and browse the local vendors for pastries and coffee.
 While here, I pick up fresh meats and produce for my week.
-Next, stop by Cafe Zuzu at the Hotel Valley Ho in downtown Scottsdale for a mid-morning mimosa and browse the breakfast menu, most of which features local ingredients curated by the chef.
+Next, stop by Zuzu at Hotel Valley Ho in downtown Scottsdale for a mid-morning mimosa and browse the breakfast menu, most of which features local ingredients curated by the chef.
 Keep it light (though that stuffed French toast is awfully tempting!) as this afternoon will be your biggest challenge yet.

 Saturday at 2 p.m. - Road biking

 Scottsdale has the best roads in Arizona for cycling.
 Wide bike lanes and low rainfall make for a smooth surface and good riding conditions.
 There are endless options for road cycling routes in Scottsdale, and one of my favorites begins in downtown then meanders through the ranch-style neighborhoods of Paradise Valley before reaching North Scottsdale’s xeriscaped communities that blend seamlessly into the surrounding mountains.
 This ride climbs steadily for the first half to a turnaround point at the Sunrise Trailhead on the southern edge of the McDowell Sonoran Preserve.
 Here you have incredible south-facing views all the way to the Superstition Mountains.
 Follow a similar route back, and enjoy the casual downhill as you cruise along Indian Bend Wash to an afternoon pick me up at Cartel Coffee lab.
 Total distance: 40 miles.